flare-foundation/go-songbird/README.md

 **If your node was previously running on the legacy version from the Gitlab repository, some directories need to be renamed/moved.**

-- The default directory changed from `$HOME/.avalanchego` to `$HOME/.flare`.
+- The default root directory changed from `$HOME/.avalanchego` to `$HOME/.flare`.
-- The name of the database sub-directory changed from `db/fuji` to `db/songbird` / `db/coston` respectively, to reflect the actual name of the network.
+- The name of the database sub-directory changed from `db/fuji` to `db/songbird` / `db/coston` respectively.

+If you don't properly move the relevant directories _before_ starting the node, it will not pick up the previous database and it will start synchronizing from scratch.

-However, if you are running on the legacy version with default parameters, you are probably using RocksDB as the database engine.
+That being said, if you are running on the legacy version with default parameters, you are probably using RocksDB as the database engine.

-**We highly recommend node operators to resynchronize their nodes using LevelDB as database engine.**

 The RocksDB library used by the Avalanche code base is flawed and the database itself is a lot less reliable, thus being more liable to corruption.

+**We thus highly recommend node operators running on RocksDB to resynchronize their nodes using LevelDB as database engine.**

 ### Connecting to Coston